seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **HORTENSIO**
 Petruchio, shall I then come roundly to thee
-And wish thee to a shrewd ill-favour'd wife?
+And wish thee to a shrewd ill-favor'd wife?
 Thou'ldst thank me but a little for my counsel:
 And yet I'll promise thee she shall be rich
 And very rich: but thou'rt too much my friend,